Vietnam.vn - Nền tảng quảng bá Việt Nam

 Forecast and unknowns ahead

-De Vries-Gao estimates that in 2024, AI will consume as much electricity as the entire country of the Netherlands.
-By the end of 2025, this figure could increase to the level of the United Kingdom, with AI electricity demand reaching 23 gigawatts (GW).
+De Vries-Gao estimates that in 2024, AI will consume as much electricity as the entire Netherlands.
+By the end of 2025, this could increase to the level of the UK, with AI electricity demand reaching 23 gigawatts (GW).

-A separate report from consulting firm ICF also predicts that electricity demand in the US will increase by 25% by 2030.
-This increase is mainly due to AI, data centers, and Bitcoin mining.
+A separate report from consultancy ICF also forecasts that electricity demand in the US will increase by 25% by 2030.
+This increase is mainly due to AI, data centers and Bitcoin mining.

 AI tieu thu dien anh 2

-When Ethereum's electricity consumption dropped by 99.988% after switching to a more energy-efficient transaction validation method than Bitcoin.
+Ethereum's electricity consumption has dropped by 99.988% after switching to a more energy-efficient transaction validation method than Bitcoin.
 Photo: SCMP.

 For example, using AI tools processed in data centers in West Virginia can generate nearly twice as much carbon emissions as in California, due to differences in renewable energy use between the two states.